John Druce: Playing career

 At the time, Druce's total of nine goals in a playoff series put him in a five-way tie for third on the all-time list for goals scored in a playoff series, behind Jari Kurri (with 12, for the Edmonton Oilers in 1985) and Tim Kerr (with 10, for the Philadelphia Flyers in 1989).
+It remains a Capitals record for most goals in a playoff series.

 Druce was unable to recapture that playoff magic by the time he was traded to the Winnipeg Jets in 1992.
 He also played for the Los Angeles Kings and Philadelphia Flyers, and he appeared in the 1997 Stanley Cup finals with the Flyers team that took on the Detroit Red Wings.
 He also played two seasons in the Deutsche Eishockey Liga before retiring from active play.

 In 531 NHL games, Druce scored 113 goals and 126 assists.

 Post-retirement

 After playing, Druce became a junior hockey analyst on Rogers Sportsnet.
 In 2004, his daughter, Courtney, was diagnosed with leukemia.
 She relapsed with the disease twice but had been in remission since 2008.

 In March 2016, Courtney lost her fifth fight with cancer which she battled for over 12 years, after beating leukemia three times and a rare form of cervical cancer once.
-She has inspired many with her bravery and her openness regarding all aspects of fighting this disease.
+She has inspired many with her bravery and her openness regarding all aspects of fighting against this disease.

 Druce was then inspired to join a cycling team to raise money for pediatric cancer research.
 In 2010, Druce was made an honorary constable of the Peterborough Lakefield Community Police Service, for his contributions to the Pedal For Hope in helping them surpass $1M.
 He currently works for Freedom 55 Financial in Peterborough.

 Each year when the playoffs begin, Druce receives media inquiries due to his performance with the Capitals.
 He says:

 Originally I was very proud of what happened there, but I played 14 years of professional hockey, so I thought, 'Jeez, I did more than that.'
 I've come to realize that's kind of my calling card.
 I'm very proud of it, and this time of year comes around and it's nice.